-If you are concerned about a student/Counseling services
+If you are concerned about a student

 Faculty, staff, and parents can be very helpful in supporting a student in distress to access counseling services.
 ASU Counseling Services staff offers consultation assistance to concerned parents, faculty, staff, and other students who have concerns about a student.
 By speaking with one of our counselors, you can receive information about how to talk with a student experiencing difficulties and how to access various resources.
-You may call any ASU Counseling Services location and ask to speak to a counselor who will help you decide what options are available.
 If a crisis occurs on or near campus students, faculty, and staff may be affected.
 ASU Counseling Services staff will schedule meetings with groups of faculty, staff, and students who have been affected by a crisis.
 You may call any ASU Counseling Services location and ask to speak with a counselor who will talk with you about your needs.